 Contact information

-How to make a one-pager
+How to make a one-pagerÂ

+A one-pager lives or dies by how quickly a reader can extract what they need.
 Depending on the type of one-pager, you might include different elements, but here's a breakdown of the general elements you should include in each section of your one-pager.

 One-pager examples in the real world

-Our templates will hopefully give you a head start, but let's take a look at some real-life examples of how people use and design one-pagers.
+Let's take a look at some real-life examples of how people use and design one-pagers.
 Check out this variety of examples from real companies with details on what I think they particularly nail in their one-pagers.

-General one-pager
+General one-pager example

-Product one-pager
+Product one-pager example

-This product one-pager from CAT is a little more text-heavy, but it uses callout boxes and illustrations to break things up—plus, the bullet points make it easier to scan.
+This product one-pager example from CAT is a little more text-heavy, but it uses callout boxes and illustrations to break things up—plus, the bullet points make it easier to scan.
 The eye-catching header image is impressive, and there's also a clear headline and CTA.

-B2B one-pager
+B2B one-pager example

 Customer success stories and testimonials make for great B2B one-pagers.
 SAP packs a lot of text on here, but it also keeps the document visually appealing with photography, colorful stats, and bullet points.
-You'll also notice this one is landscape-oriented—that's not as common, but it can be an interesting way to grab people's attention.

-Consulting one-pager
+Consulting one-pager example

-Learning and development one-pager
+Learning and development one-pager example

-The one-pager below shows definitions for several key learning and development terms.
-It's a resource to help HR teams conduct L&D, and it conveys a lot of information in a readable, eye-catching format (which is really what any good one-pager should accomplish).
+This one-pager example shows definitions for several key learning and development terms.
+It's a resource to help HR teams conduct L&D, and it conveys a lot of information in a readable, eye-catching format (which is really what any good one-pager should accomplish).Â

 While you can only do so much with a list of definitions, it doesn't hurt to make them easy to read.
 The classic color contrast of orange and blue shades does wonders here, as does the clear numbering and use of white space.
 The definitions themselves are short and to the point—perfect for a quick reference or review.

-Educational one-pager
+Educational one-pager example

-The example below shows how one-pagers can be used in the classroom.
-The information here is geared toward teachers, but similar principles could be applied to show students how to share feedback with their peers.
-This one is heavy on text, but it's broken down into four digestible sections with the horizontal tabs on the right: overview, strategies, peer feedback, and tools.
+This example shows how one-pagers can be used in the classroom.
+The information is geared toward teachers, but similar principles could apply to showing students how to share feedback with their peers.Â

-Personal one-pager
+Personal one-pager example

 Related reading: